bndynet/spring-cloud-starter/service-sso/README.md

-# SSO - Singl Sign On
+# SSO - Single Sign On

 This is a single sign on application integrated authorization server and resource server.
 Meanwhile, implemented admin panel for user and client management.